 Based on this advice, Harun al Rasheed did not reconstruct the Kaba.
 The structure remained in the same construction for 966 years, with minor repairs here and there.

-Reconstruction during Sultan Murad Khan's time
+who built the Kaaba? during Sultan Murad Khan's time

 In the year 1039 Hijri, because of heavy rain, flood and hail, two of the Kaba's walls fell down.